yojee/yojee-developer-portal/docs/guides/api-v3-v4-order-guide.md

 ## Sample payload conversion

-Let's first take a look sample payload of both versions before we move into field mapping table in the next section.
+Let's first take a look at sample payload of both versions before we move into field mapping table in the next section.

 <table>
     <tr>